yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 To take a look at the *Where to Store Data* section in the [MySQL image reference](https://hub.docker.com/_/mysql), `/var/lib/mysql` is used in this MySQL docker image.

->Note: /var/lib/mysql is a MySQL's default directory, but it doesn't mean every applications always use their defaults.
-It's really depends on how the image is made.
-So it's really important to check specs of an image of which you don't have clear understanding.
+>Note: /var/lib/mysql is a MySQL’s default directory, but it doesn’t mean every application always use their defaults.
+It depends on how the image is made.
+So it’s really important to check the specs of an image of which you don’t have a clear understanding.

 Edit your `docker-compose.yml` to create and use a volume named `db-data`: